Rape of males: Male-on-male rape

 Male-on-male rape has been heavily stigmatized.
 According to psychologist Sarah Crome, fewer than 1 in 10 male-on-male rapes are reported.
 As a group, male rape victims reported a lack of services and support, and legal systems are often ill-equipped to deal with this type of crime.
 In the United Kingdom, epidemiological studies have suggested that the rate of male rape is higher in gay and college communities.

 Several studies argue that male-on-male prisoner rape, as well as female-on-female prisoner rape, are common types of rape which go unreported even more frequently than rape in the general population.
 The rape of men by men has been documented as a weapon of terror in warfare (see also War rape).
-In the case of the Syrian Civil War (2011–present), the male detainees experienced sexual abuse such as being forced to sit on a broken glass bottle, getting their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.
+In the case of the Syrian Civil War (2011–2024), the male detainees experienced sexual abuse such as being forced to sit on a broken glass bottle, getting their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.